Littoral Zone Definition

 Beauty is one of the main reasons to have a littoral zone, especially in a residential or professional area.
 It is aesthetically pleasing to look at and will raise the property value, which is always a good thing.

 Prevention of erosion is also another great benefit of having a littoral zone around a lake.
 The erosion can be prevented by filtering and reducing the nutrients around the wetland.
-This will created the roots of the shoreline to become stronger and the bank will be durable and less likely for erosion to occur.
+This will create the roots of the shoreline to become stronger and the bank will be durable and less likely for erosion to occur.

-Maintenance for littoral zone is important for stabilization of the shoreline.
+Maintenance for a littoral zone is important for the stabilization of the shoreline.
 With proper maintenance of a littoral shelf, the water quality will continue to improve and stay improved.
 Wildlife habitat will also be benefitted from maintenance.

 If you have a lake that does not have a littoral zone, Lake & Wetland will install and maintain the quality of the shelf to its highest standards.
-Lake & Wetland know how to take care of a lake and follow all the standards and permits that are required.
+Lake & Wetland knows how to take care of a lake and follow all the standards and permits that are required.